Azure/Industrial-IoT/docs/howto-secureca-services.md

 - How the certificate request is processed and validated (if applicable, include also how certificate renewal and rekey requests are processed)
 - How issued certificates are distributed to the subscribers

-The OPCVault SOP is described in the [Overview](opcvault-services-overview.md) and the [How to use](howto-use-cert-services.md) documents.
+The OPC Vault microservice SOP is described in the [Overview](opcvault-services-overview.md) and the [How to use](howto-use-cert-services.md) documents.
 The practices follow the OPC Unified Architecture Specification Part 12: Discovery and Global Services.

 ### Document and maintain standard operational PKI practices for certificate revocation